Fixing Shoulder Pain: A rough rotator cuff

 • Return to starting position.

-So next time your in the gym & you catch yourself massaging your shoulder after a set of bench, think about this article and make some adjustments to your program.
+So next time you’re in the gym & you catch yourself massaging your shoulder after a set of bench, think about this article and make some adjustments to your program.

 KEEP UP WITH CAUSENTA